vaietc/calciobot/README.md

 ## Credits
-This script was heavily modified from the hockey subreddit from HockeyBotS
+- This script was heavily modified from ubercl0ud's original Calciobot and Spiz Trezbot